-To make sure Carolina and Erich had enough time to enjoy their cocktail hour, I selected spots for family and bridal party photos adjacent to the Loeb Boathouse.
+To make sure Katherine and David had enough time to enjoy their cocktail hour, I selected spots for family and bridal party photos adjacent to the Loeb Boathouse.
 Family photos were done on the deck overlooking the pond, and bridal party photos were shot in the park directly behind the Boathouse.
 Both locations were fairly private, and tourist traffic was at a minimum.
 This is something you need with a bridal party of 14 (plus one flower girl who spoke only Portuguese) in tow.

-For photos of Carolina and Erich, we visited the nearby Trefoil Arch and took a few snaps behind the Bethesda Fountain.
+For photos of Katherine and David, we visited the nearby Trefoil Arch and took a few snaps behind the Bethesda Fountain.
 Keep in mind that as this was a day wedding, we were taking photos at high noon – a time of the day that always produces the brightest sun and harshest shadows.
 As such, I wanted to sideline the bride and groom photos until the end of the day when the light was more attractive and we didn’t have to return promptly for the cocktail hour.
 When you schedule a half your photos to be taken after the reception, you run the risk of the bride and groom being too tired (or drunk) for quality photos.
 But as it turns out, our timing was perfect.
-Carolina and Erich were a model bride and groom rewarded with a glowing New York City sunset.
+Katherine and David were a model bride and groom rewarded with a glowing New York City sunset.

 Loeb Boathouse Wedding – Reception

 David’s toast to Katherine, during which he surprised her by speaking a bit of Portuguese, was a highlight of the reception.
 How do you top that performance?
 Take a boat trip on the Central Park Lake with the bride, groom, crazy groomsmen Paul, and photographer all in the boat, of course.
 (I’ll have more on this adventure later in the week.)